dune-copasi/dune-copasi/doc/docusaurus/docs/math_model.md

 ### Membrane

-We call the boundaries of the compartments as *membranes*.
+We call *membranes* all the boundaries of the compartments.
 In particular, we designate its geometry to be a $(d-1)$-manifold defined with respect to the boundary of the compartments, i.e.,
 $$